jacobborella/s2i-grails/README.md

 # grails-demo
-This project demoes how to create a gradle source to image (s2i) build.
+This project demoes how to create a grails source to image (s2i) build.
 Be aware of the following restrictions:
 * Produced image is based on centos, which isn't for production use.
 I've used it for your convenience.
 * The image only works for jar files. grails assemble must produce one and only one jar file in the build/libs folder.